mdn/content/files/en-us/web/http/headers/cache-control/index.md

 #### `must-revalidate`

-The `must-revalidate` response directive indicates that the response can be stored in cache storage and can be reused while fresh.
+The `must-revalidate` response directive indicates that the response can be stored in caches and can be reused while fresh.
 Once it becomes stale, it must be validated with the origin server before reuse.

 Typically, `must-revalidate` is used with `max-age`.